Dr Thomas Buckley

 The University of Sydney

-Tom Buckley is the GRDC Senior Lecturer in the Faculty of Agriculture and Environment whose research is at the interface of theoretical and experimental plant ecophysiology.
-He studies how the regulation of carbon/water balance in leaves, with special emphasis on developing rigorous models that can direct research and predict and understand how plant function adapts to environmental variation and change.
+Tom Buckley is a GRDC Senior Lecturer whose research spans both theoretical and experimental plant eco-physiology.
+He studies the regulation of carbon/water balance in leaves, with special emphasis on developing rigorous models that can direct research and help to predict and understand how plant function adapts to environmental variation and change, including agronomic practice.